Niamh’s Business Tip [CEO]

 Think about what you want people to remember how you were online during this.

 When we emerge from the Covid-19 crisis, the world will feel very different.
 People will have changed but they will also remember those who responded well to the crisis.
-I want Digital Twenty Four to be remembered for a few things:
+I want Digital Twenty Four – a local digital marketing agency in Northern Ireland – to be remembered for a few things:

-- Over-servicing the clients who stuck by us and delivering some exceptional results for them so they could continue to trade.
+- Over-servicing the digital marketing clients who stuck by us and delivering some exceptional results for them so they could continue to trade.

 - For those clients who simply couldn’t continue to work with us because their businesses were shut – giving them grace on their payment terms.

 - Offering free advice and support – and a shoulder to cry on – to the many businesses who contacted us wanting to run something by us.

 Simply knowing how much all of this means to other humans going through the same as us, gives us a sense of community over profit and competition.
 By thinking contribution rather than conversion, we believe it will eventually pay dividends for us.
 My hope is that it will leave a lasting impression.
 By doing the above we have maintained visibility with our content through a digital marketing crisis.
 I reckon we got the content marketing side of things right to date.
 Did you?
 Think long and hard about what you will be remembered for?
 How are you contributing?
 It’s never too late to change your digital marketing.

 # Carolyn’s Digital Strategy & Influencer Marketing Tips [Director of Digital Marketing]